-Use of Social Media and Other Digital Platforms for Personal Purposes

-IUSM students should be cognizant of the fact that use of social media to share information or engage with others carries the risk that confidential information may be disseminated in violation of IU policy or legal requirements.
-Such confidential information includes, but is not limited to, identifiable information about patients deemed confidential pursuant to the Health Insurance Portability and Accountability Act (HIPAA) or applicable IU or hospital policy, identifiable information about students deemed confidential pursuant to the Family Educational Rights and Privacy Act (FERPA), and information protected by state law.
+Use of Social Media and Other Digital Platforms for Personal Purposes deemed confidential pursuant to the Health Insurance Portability and Accountability Act (HIPAA) or applicable IU or hospital policy, identifiable information about students deemed confidential pursuant to the Family Educational Rights and Privacy Act (FERPA), and information protected by state law.
 Confidential information should never be shared or disseminated online or via social media.